-Each exchange has its own policy, make sure you study it carefully and understand before you make a trade and get a surprise.
+Each exchange has its own policy so make sure you study it carefully and understand it before you make a trade.
 In most cases, crypto trading fees vary a lot depending on several factors.
 Primarily, these factors are (1) your role in a transaction and (2) the aggregated trading volume that you eventually generate.
-When we talk about the role in a transaction, we have to distinguish between people who provide liquidity and people who consume it.
+When we talk about the role of a transaction, we have to distinguish between people who provide liquidity and people who consume it.
 They are called “makers” and “takers”.

 These terms refer to the trading opportunities that crypto traders create or take advantage of on a crypto exchange.
-All players on the market are interested in making money, exchange is what creates opportunities for making money.
-However, if an asset is not interesting to many buyers, it is more complicated to exchange it: people just don’t buy it, this means that it lacks liquidity.
+All players on the market are interested in making money.
+Exchanges actually create opportunities for making money.
+However, if an asset is not interesting to many buyers, it gets more complicated to exchange it.
+Since people just don’t buy it, a token becomes less liquid.
 Therefore, everyone is interested in maintaining the liquidity of assets: the exchange and the traders.

 Lykke eliminates this inefficiency and gives crypto API traders the opportunity to open and close positions without being concerned about paying fees and calculating the total profit after the fees are paid.
 If you still do not have a trading bot, we recommend you benefit from our promotion for Margin.de bots.
 If you purchase a starter plan for Lykke exchange and introduce the code “Lykke” you will receive a 30% discount.

-At Lykke, we do not have any inactivity fees, the only fees you will pay are the withdrawal fees if you withdraw cryptocurrency and a recovery fee if you’ve sent your funds to a wrong address.
+At Lykke, we do not have any inactivity fees.
+The only fees you will pay are the withdrawal fees if you withdraw cryptocurrency and a recovery fee if you’ve sent your funds to the wrong address.

 When you want to withdraw your funds from a cryptocurrency exchange, you generally have two options: withdraw crypto to another platform or withdraw fiat to your bank account.
-In both cases, crypto trading platforms charge a fee.
+In both cases, crypto trading platforms charge crypto fees.

-Tracing the bottom line, you have surely noticed that there are lots of fee types that you have to take into account when you start crypto trading.
+Tracing the bottom line, you have surely noticed that there are lots of crypto fee types that you have to take into account when you start trading cryptocurrencies.
 It may be complicated if you use several platforms whose taker and maker fees depend on the volume and don’t have the same pricing.
 If you're looking for simplicity and cost-effectiveness, Lykke is a smart choice: forget about taker and maker fees and just trade for free!

-Lykke is a no fee crypto exchange registered in the UK and operating on the market since 2015.
-It was founded by Richard Olsen, formerly founder of OANDA.
+Lykke is one of the crypto exchanges with the lowest fees, registered in the UK, and operating on the market since 2015.
+It was founded by Richard Olsen, formerly the founder of OANDA.
 In our view, blockchain technology allows market players to design products and services that can truly democratize finance by eliminating the middleman, fueling exchange and eliminating inefficiencies such as trading fees.
 Apart from our beneficial fee policy, we offer robust architecture, 24/7 human support and a safe trading environment in compliance with KYC and AML regulations.